In alignment with Step One of the Roadmap to Reopen, the City of London has reopened a number of City facilities for in-person services and programs.

 (a) ensure that the vacant building is secured against unauthorized entry;

 (b) maintain liability insurance on the vacant building; and

 (c) protect the vacant building against the risk of fire, accident or other danger.

 Vacant Building – vacant at least 30 consecutive days

-(2) Where a vacant building has been vacant for at least 30 consecutive days, an officer who reasonably believes that a vacant building poses a risk to safety may in writing require the owner of a vacant building to do any one or more of the following:
+(2) Where a vacant building has been vacant for at least 30 consecutive days, an officer who reasonably believes that a vacant building poses a risk to safety or is a public nuisance or could become a public nuisance may in writing require the owner of a vacant building to do any one or more of the following:

 (i) notify the London Fire Department and the Chief Building Official in writing that the building is a vacant building;

-(ii) provide one set of as-built floor plans to the Fire Chief and one set of as-built floor plans to the Chief Building Official, if available;
+(ii) provide one set of floor plans (showing the current floor configuration) to the Fire Chief and one set of floor plans (showing the current floor configuration) to the Chief Building Official;

 (iii) provide the Chief Building Official with a copy of the certificate of insurance required in paragraph 3.1(1)(b) above;